100000000x/website/_posts/2020-10-29-crud-django-rest-framework-react.md

 })(withRouter(NotesList));
 ```

-To see all new components in the frontend we need to update `Dashboard.js`:
+To see all new components in the frontend we need to update the `Dashboard.js`:

 ```jsx
 // frontend/src/components/dashboard/Dashboard.js